4th Expeditionary Sustainment Command

-The 4th Sustainment Command (Expeditionary) (4th ESC) is a subordinate command of 377th Theater Sustainment Command.
+The 4th Expeditionary Sustainment Command (4th ESC) is a subordinate command of 377th Theater Sustainment Command.
 The 4th ESC is located in San Antonio, Texas.
 The command comprises 54 subordinate units and has command and control of more than 6,500 Army Reserve soldiers throughout Texas, Oklahoma, Arkansas, and New Mexico.
 The 4th ESC provides trained and ready forces in support of global contingency operations.
 On order, the 4th ESC is prepared to deploy and provide command and control to all assigned, attached, and operationally controlled units and will provide sustainment planning, guidance and support to forces in the area of operations.

-Mission

-Functions as an operational command post for a Theater Sustainment Command (TSC), providing operational-level sustainment support.
-Leads, plans, coordinates, synchronizes, monitors, and controls operational-level logistics within an assigned area of operations.
+In 2011, the USAR described the command's mission as to: "Function.. as an operational command post for a Theater Sustainment Command (TSC), providing operational-level sustainment support.
+Leads, plans, coordinates, synchronizes, monitors, and controls operational-level logistics within an assigned area of operations."

-Subordinate Units

-As of January 2021 the following units are subordinated to the 4th Sustainment Command (Expeditionary):